 L’huile de Venus (oil of Venus) was a compounded and distilled drink of brandy and many flavourings, a form of (per Wikipedia) ratafia.
 Parfait Amour was and is an intense, aromatic liqueur, generally of purple hue.
-It may be noted that the three drinks can be read with a sexual sub-text and I think it’s fairly certain, given the satirical intent, that the bar tab and lottery award were literary creations.
+The three drinks can be read with a sexual sub-text and I think it’s fairly certain, given the satirical intent, that the bar tab and lottery award were literary creations.

 William Pitt the Younger was then Prime Minister.
 Numerous sources confirm the existence in 1798 of the Axe and Gate tavern, in fact it was on Downing Street.
 But why would Pitt, albeit known to like drinking, have had three drinks with an amatory theme?

 Pitt’s sexuality was the butt of speculation and ribald humour during his career, he never married and the drinks ascribed to him can be seen as alluding to that fact.

 The references to the sticky Burton Ale, and gin and bitters tipple of reformer/agitator “Mr. Rose”, also point to invention for polemical reasons.

 But the 1798 find is no less a landmark for that as the drinks had to exist in society, otherwise the readership would not see the play on words; this is the point for present purposes.